Published on March 6th, 2011 | by Julie Finn14

 Spray starch is the solution for lightly, naturally, temporarily (and cheaply!) stiffening knit fabrics while you sew them.
 The spray starch will wash out in the regular wash that you put your finished project into, and will leave your jersey knit neatly and regularly stitched.

-Spray starch, depending on the brand, can be quite expensive, but if you’re a regular consumer you’ll be thrilled (or horrified) to see how cheaply and easily you can make your own version.
+Spray starch, depending on the brand, can be quite expensive, but if you’re a regular consumer you’ll be thrilled (or horrified) to learn how to make spray starch yourself cheaply and easily.

 Frankly, homemade spray starch is even better than the store-bought kind because it’s completely customizable.
 If you want a light starch, you can make it.
 If you want a heavy starch, well, you can make that, too!

-Read on for the easy recipe, and options for customizing it to fit your exact sewing needs:
+Read on for how to make spray starch and options for customizing it to fit your exact sewing needs:

 Start your recipe with plain distilled water.
 The water where I live is hard, and so I always worry about water stains on my pristine white fabric, so I use distilled water in my iron and for laundry recipes like these.